Step 3. Specify Target Server

 - In the SSH port field, specify the port number of the selected Oracle server.

-- In the Account filed, specify an account under which to connect to the specified server.
+- In the Account field, specify an account under which to connect to the specified server.
+For more information on the required user account configuration, see the Permissions section.

 - In the Password field, enter the password.